winksaville/rust-binance-cli/README.md

 because, by default, it will **SELL** all of your assets.

 There is an attempt to mitigate this behavior.
-The default configuration is in test mode and when not in test mode the program will prompt you to be sure you want to proceed.
+The default configuration has test mode enabled and it should not do any trades.
+Also, when not in test mode the program will prompt you to be sure you want to proceed.
 You must type, Yes, with a capital "Y" to proceed.
+A convenient parameter is `--no-test`, this allows you to leave the default configuration with `test = true` and then when you're ready to do trades, automatic or manual, pass the `--no-test` flag.

-As mentioned above the program is controlled by a configuration file.
+As mentioned above the program is uses a configuration file.
 There are comments, lines with "#" in them, that provide additional information about each field.
 Refer to that file for up-to-date information.

-Use the `help` subcommand.
+A suggestion is to copy `config.toml` to a `configs` diretory and then have your keys in the config file.
+See `config.toml` for more options.

+Finally, use the `help` subcommand or `--help` or `-h` flags as a source of information while using the program.

 ```
 wink@3900x:~/prgs/rust/projects/binance-cli (main)
 $ cargo run help